openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 }
 ```

-To implement event notification with less overhead and higher code readability, use **emit** instead, with which you can subscribe to an event and receive event callback.
+To implement event notification with less overhead, use **emit** instead, with which you can subscribe to an event and receive an event callback.

 ```ts